jessecusack/scientific-workflow/macOS_setup.md

 First, open a terminal and install the package manager [homebrew](https://brew.sh/).

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+Homebrew can be used to install the majority of the software that is needed for science.
+You _could_ install all the software mentioned below manually, but it would be incredibly tedious and error prone.
-At this point we probably need to __install Xcode from the app store__ and then run,
+Occasionally, software on homebrew needs Apples developer toolkit to work (Xcode), so next we [__install Xcode from the app store__](https://apps.apple.com/us/app/xcode/id497799835?mt=12) and run,

     xcode-select --install

 in the terminal.
-(I think brew needs one or perhaps both of these steps to be completed before it will install some software...)

-Now use brew to install all the non-GUI we might need, in no particular order:
+Now use brew to install all the command line tools we might need, in no particular order:

     brew install git gh gcc netcdf ncview wget ffmpeg rclone rsync tree java neovim

+An explanation of some of these tools:

+* `git` - a version control system
+* `gh` - a command line interface to GitHub.com
+* `gcc` - the GNU compiler collection
+* `ncview` - a super simple netCDF file viewer
+* `wget` - a utility for downloading things from the internet
+* `ffmpeg` - an audio and video converter
+* `rclone` - a tool for connecting to cloud storage like Dropbox and Google Drive
+* `neovim` - a modern version of the classic terminal text editor [`vim`](https://www.vim.org/)

 Some of these might already be on your system, but often they are out of date versions.
 Note that I don't install python this way, instead I do that with miniconda in the next step.

-Other software I would install that are not command line utilities come in the form of casks.
-The `--cask` option forces brew to treat the applications as casks, but you could omit this and let it decide whether to install from a formulae or cask (often there is only one choice).
+Homebrew can be used to install almost any software, including graphical user interface (GUI) software like the browser firefox, as well as other packages.
+To do so, we need to use the `--cask` option.

     brew install --cask visual-studio-code adobe-acrobat-reader appcleaner caffeine firefox vlc julia mactex iterm2 dropbox gimp google-drive r rstudio inkscape zoom texmaker zotero bitwarden box-drive calibre djview